Representation is cool, but sometimes you need more

 These women shared many of the same experiences and fears that I had.
 Speaking with them on these things made me feel normal yet powerful.
 Some of the things I feared would be my downfall, they showed me were only minor hurdles on my journey to the top.
 Their triumphs through tribulation encouraged me to stay faithful and work harder.
 I also got the chance to share my experiences with women who hadn’t reached my phase yet and offer them advice and encouragement.
 It was really such a beautiful thing.
 In a room full of strangers I felt so at home.

-I have quite a few close friends with whom I share my biggest dreams and hardest battles.
-Sometimes though, it’s tough for them to understand what I’m going through or how certain things affect me.
 Adding these women to my tribe made me feel as though I am protected and supported all around.
-Being represented is step one, but having these major influences in my life makes a world of a difference.
+Being represented is step one, but having these major influences in my life really changes the game.
 If I give offer one piece of advice it would be to never stop seeking mentorship and sisterhood.
 They say it takes a village to raise a child, but I truly believe that life takes a village.
 I am so appreciative to have attended this event and met these amazing women.
 Becoming connected with them has truly changed my life for the better and I know it will be long-lasting.